Toys Are Not for Children: Plot

 Meanwhile, Jamie callowly begins her career as a prostitute, engaging in further father-daughter roleplay with various men.
 Charlie soon reaches Pearl's apartment, where Jamie arrives shortly after, and the two finally engage in sex despite Jamie's initial reluctance.
 Jamie's prostitution endeavors prove fruitful as she begins to earn a significant amount of money, much to Pearl's dismay, as she begs Eddie to put a stop to it.
 In a radical, desperate attempt to save Jamie from a life of prostitution, Pearl orchestrates a meeting between Jamie and her father, Phillip; Jamie believes it to simply be a familial reunion, while Phillip, unaware that Jamie is in fact his daughter, is under the impression that it is a casual sexual encounter with a random prostitute.

 Jamie arrives at Phillip's hotel room, while Pearl regretfully attempts to phone him to stop the encounter, but is unable to reach him.
 Jamie psychologically regresses to her childhood, and lies in bed, asking Phillip tuck her in; her childlike demeanor is assumed to be mere roleplay by Phillip.
 The two then have sex.
 Afterward, Jamie informs Phillip she has kept all the toys he sent her over the years; a bewildered Phillip realizes that he has just engaged in incest with his daughter.
 Phillip orders Jamie to leave, which sends her into a psychological breakdown, during which she pushes him out the window to his death.
-Jamie collapses on the floor on the floor in a catatonic state.
+Jamie collapses on the floor in a catatonic state.